alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       By default, Ultra Dynamic Weather has sound effects enabled for wind, rain and thunder.
 From the Sound Effects category, you can disable sound effects, or you can adjust the volume of each as well.
 The resulting volume of the sounds will scale with these settings as well as the current weather state.

       If you need to adjust which sounds are turned on at runtime, I'd recommend leaving the sound effects enabled, and setting their exposed Volume variables at runtime.
+To toggle all the sound effects at runtime, you can call "Set Enable Weather Sound Effects".

       The Sound Effects category is also where you can adjust how lightning's accompanying thunder sound is delayed from the visual effect.
 By default, the delay is very slight, but you can increase it to represent a realistic speed of sound delay using the setting Close Thunder Delay Per KM.